josh-works/josh-works.github.io/_pages/robert-moses.md

 - first, take advantage of the fact that no one knew him, that he was therefore not identified with any political bosses, that his opponent, Ferdinand Pecora, was backed by Tammany boss DeSapio and that unable to get Impellitteri the Democratic nomination, the clique in Tammany that pulled his strings had him running as an independent, and portray him as the "anti-boss," "anti-politician," "anti-corrupttion" candidate (one of Baron's better lines: "If Pecora is elected, Frank Costello will be your mayor.
 But the voice will be that of Pecora");
 - second, identify him with Robert Moses.

-The price of that identification came high, both in specifics - Moses made Impellitteri pledge publicly that if he was elected, he would not re- appoint Finkelstein - and in generalities: Impellitteri privately promised Moses even more of a free hand than he had enjoyed under O'Dwyer in setting all city construction policies.
+The price of that identification came high, both in specifics - Moses made Impellitteri pledge publicly that if he was elected, he would not re-appoint Finkelstein - and in generalities: Impellitteri privately promised Moses even more of a free hand than he had enjoyed under O'Dwyer in setting all city construction policies.
 But Impellitteri paid it.
 He got full value in return.
 Refusing an offer of the Republican nomination (time had dimmed at least some GOP leaders' memories of 1934), Moses gave him his endorsement.
 "Even I, who thought that by this time I knew Bob and the lengths to which he would go, never thought he would go that far," says Lazarus.
 Remonstrating, he said, "But, Bob, he hasn't any capacity for the job at all!"

 Moses' response?
 "He laughed at that."

-Publicly, the Coordinator
-declared that Impellitteri "has shown extraordinary courage and independence."
+Publicly, the Coordinator declared that Impellitteri "has shown extraordinary courage and independence."
 And, as always, a Moses endorsement made almost
 -------------

-_I'm still fixing the formatting for the rest_

-in town.
-(The Herald Tribune article stated: "It was not a political endorse- umbest voter WOud front every page pellitteri.
-"No o
-I, but, looking
-ed in Manhatta
-Moses basing his support on his opinion that the [Impellitteri] inistration was carrying out the city construction program as planned.") adn led Impellitteri around to officiate at openings of-and share in the edit and front-page pictures for-highways and housing projects with which to had had nothing to do except to affix his signature as Council President n't have to wom to documents his aides say he often had not even bothered to read.
-Most chservers, noting that the campaign consisted mainly of charges and counter- terges of bossism and corruption, felt that the endorsement from an official characterized as "independent" and believed above corruption was an im- nortant factor-almost as important as the decision by newspaper headline writers to call him "Impy" and thus give him a lovable public image-in Im- pellitteri's victory, the first in the city's history by a candidate running on an independent line without the support of either major party.
-And after his election, Impellitteri continued to pay the price-eagerly.
-Thanks to his PR men and his physical appearance-his addiction to the blue suit and the boutonniere, combined with his iron-gray hair, deeply many's hierarch king session- that hierarchy et Impelliter gth of his name dden during his
-19) as Council
-.
-"He voted as
-nderstand, and
-nners, politial
-it the mayr's
-earnest mien and stolidity that during the campaign was mistaken for dignity, made him the very model of a modern mayor; at the approach of a camera his brow would furrow, his lips would purse, his jaw would jut and itical insiders eyes as intently as if he understood the words written on it-Impy had run a great race, but once in possession of the prize he had won, he proved to have not the slightest idea of what to do with it.
-He disclaimed any influence over the Board of Estimate, telling re- porters, "All I have is three votes on it, you know."
-Mayors were always telling reporters that-but City Hall insiders soon realized, to their astonish- ment, that this mayor believed it.
-Says one of his aides, Victor F. Condello:
-"Impy
-would focus on whatever piece of paper happened to be handy just Fast wits-er- mey S. Baron
-November if
-his
-that he had
-and his PR
-fact that no
-tical bosse,
-zy boss De
-mpy never understood that he had any power at all."
-Once Condello Suggested that the Mayor call the five borough presidents to an executive nation, the n indeper session to discuss a thorny issue.
-"Yeah," the Mayor said, "that's a good ed, Frank
-: second
-he was too timid to confront even his own subordinates.
-Once, a spaper leveled detailed charges against one.
-The next time they met, the jor asked him if the charges were true.
-Of course not, the appointee said ti-cormp ldea."
-Pause.
-"You think they'll come?"
-Moses
-This unan can lp elfcted tC Euch a ort, by poupitu AANTES we went TO Ceurralite meElpouref n the hands af ds,even the explanation of reshuffing of the arus Joseph for Com sh and from Brookn late could have eth the an Italian from Ma an Italian oficial ths d that sincelegal se espectable salary to
+[...]

+More to come

 ### Chapter 36: The Meat Ax